 In your VCS, there's a merge conflict in the PR in the layout:

-There's a change to line 21 (previously <behaviour>Readonly</behaviour>) in both sets of changes.
+There's a change to line 21 (previously <behavior>Readonly</behavior>) in both sets of changes.
 Your VCS doesn't know which change to use, so you have to resolve the merge conflict to tell it which change you want.

 In Gearset, there's also a merge conflict in the PR:

-The <behaviour> tag for the Phone field was changed in both sets of changes.
+The <behavior> tag for the Phone field was changed in both sets of changes.
 These changes weren't identical, so Gearset can't automatically resolve the merge conflict.

-You can see the merge conflict in the layout, and click Accept these changes to choose whether to use your changes or your teammate's changes.
-Once you've chosen the changes to use, click Commit merge with selected resolutions to resolve the merge conflicts in the PR:
+Once you've chosen the changes to use, click Commit merge to resolve the merge conflicts in the PR:

 This merges your environment branch into your PR with your chosen changes, leaving no merge conflicts in your VCS or in Gearset: